tiacsys/bridle/boards/tiac/magpie_f777ni/doc/index.rst

 Flashing an application to TiaC Magpie F777NI
 ---------------------------------------------

-Here is an example for the :ref:`zephyr:hello_world` application.
+Here is an example for the :zephyr:code-sample:`hello_world` application.

 Run a serial host program to connect with your TiaC Magpie board.